BBQuercus/fluffy/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` (to follow) ├── README.md          <- The top-level README for developers using this project.
     │
-    ├── data               <- Only for README or notebook access.
+    ├── data/              <- Only for README or notebook access.
 For training data read below.
     │
-    ├── docs               <- Currently home to the manual.
+    ├── docs/              <- Home to the manual.
     │
-    ├── notebooks          <- Jupyter notebooks.
-The naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── Dockerfile         <- Dockerfile for the fluffy interface.
+    ├── environment.yml    <- The conda environment file to reproduce the conda environment; see below ├── environment_gpu.yml <- Same conda environment file for GPUs ├── requirements.txt   <- The requirements file for reproducing the virtualenv environment; see github.com/pypa/virtualenv
     │
-    ├── environment.yml    <- The conda environment file to reproduce the conda environment; see below ├── environment_gpu.yml <- Same conda environment file for gpus ├── requirements.txt   <- The requirements file for reproducing the virtualenv environment; see github.com/pypa/virtualenv
-    │
-    ├── src                <- Source code for use in this project.
+    ├── src/               <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to format, preprocess, etc. labeled data │   │   ├── make_directories.py
+    │   ├── data/          <- Scripts to format, preprocess, etc. labeled data │   │   ├── make_directories.py
     │   │   ├── make_labelling.py
     │   │   ├── make_masks.ijm
     │   │   └── make_label_maps.py
     │   │
-    │   ├── training       <- Scripts to train models models
+    │   ├── training/      <- Scripts to train models models
+    │   │   ├── config.py
+    │   │   ├── data.py
+    │   │   ├── dirtools.py
+    │   │   ├── metrics.py
+    │   │   ├── models.py
-    │   │   ├── utils.py
+    │   │   ├── train_model.py <- Fully automated pipeline
-    │   │   └── train_model.py
+    │   │   └── train_simple.py <- Simple script for quick prototyping
     │   │
-    │   ├── inference      <- Scripts to use the trained models │   │   ├── predict_model.py
+    │   ├── inference/     <- CLI to use the trained models │   │   └── predict_model.py
-    │   │   └── fluffy.py
     │   │
-    │   └── testing        <- Scripts to test all other functionality using pytest (to follow) │       └── test_train_model.py
+    │   └── testing/       <- Scripts to test all other functionality using pytest (to follow) │       └── test_train_model.py
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
+    └── web/               <- Fluffy interface.
+Flask application used in the docker container.